sigsum/sigsum/doc/design.md

 management.
 Our work is about transparent _key-usage_.

-A signer's domain hint must have the left-most label set to `_sigsum_v0` to reduce the space of valid DNS TXT RRs that the log needs to permit queries for.
+A signer's domain hint must have the left-most label set to `_sigsum_v0` to reduce the space of valid DNS TXT RRs that a log needs to permit queries for.
 See further details in the
 	[proposal](https://git.sigsum.org/sigsum/tree/doc/proposals/2022-01-domain-hint)
 that added this criteria.